-Currier was the representative for New Hampshire’s 2nd congressional district and was a Republican.
+Currier was the representative for New Hampshire’s 2nd congressional district as a Republican.
 He served from 1907 to 1913.

 He was previously the representative for New Hampshire’s 2nd congressional district as a Republican from 1905 to 1907; the representative for New Hampshire’s 2nd congressional district as a Republican from 1903 to 1905; and the representative for New Hampshire’s 2nd congressional district as a Republican from 1901 to 1903.